Bridge to Independence Award Program

 - Applicants must have fewer than six (6) years of postdoctoral or otherwise mentored training.

 - Applicants must be currently in non-independent, mentored, training positions, as recognized by their institution.
-The following guidelines should be used to distinguish independent from non-independent positions (modified from NIH’s K99/R00 Program Announcement eligibility section):
+The following guidelines should be used to distinguish independent from non-independent positions (modified from the National Institutes of Health (NIH) K99/R00 program announcement eligibility section):

 - Evidence for non-independence may include: